je5442804/NtCreateUserProcess-Post/README.md

 __This project could be useless, however it's also useful to learn!__

-I'll try to fix some known bugs, Any questions,suggestions and pulls are welcomed :).
+I'll try to fix some known bugs, Any questions,suggestions and pulls are welcomed __:)__
 __I will mainly try to support ALL Windows x64 verison from win 7 to win 11.__
 __AppX isn't supported yet.__

-__Developing Full Native Edition...__
-__Native Edition will remove BasepConstructSxsCreateProcessMessage, RtlCreateProcessParametersEx...__
+NtCreateUserProcess-Native is the Native Edition which remove
+BasepConstructSxsCreateProcessMessage, RtlCreateProcessParametersEx, CsrCaptureMessageMultiUnicodeStringsInPlace
+...  that will execute into ntdll.dll to prevent hook?

 ## Reverse Engineering
-After the release of https://github.com/D0pam1ne705/Direct-NtCreateUserProcess and article by D0pam1ne705,
+After the release of [Direct-NtCreateUserProcess](https://github.com/D0pam1ne705/Direct-NtCreateUserProcess) and article by D0pam1ne705,
 I think I should also share my the Reverse Engineering results of CreateProcessInternalW (there's no need to keep it private).
 Different from his reverse route, I didn't kernel debug ALPC and csrss.exe,
 but mainly depends on IDA and memory analysis parameter.